riyoneri/study-projects--react/01 - react-facts/README.md

-This repository is about facts about react
+This project is about facts about react